-Sydney is home to several multidisciplinary research centres and programs which bring together talented researchers across diverse disciplines to advance teaching and research objectives in a collaborative environment.
+Sydney is home to 10 multidisciplinary initiatives which bring together talented researchers across diverse disciplines to advance teaching and research objectives in a collaborative environment.

-These centres create thought leadership, delivering research excellence and education opportunities in established and developing areas of strength, across all our faculties.
+These initiatives create thought leadership, delivering research excellence and education opportunities in established and developing areas of strength, across all our faculties.

 Australian Research Council (ARC) centres of excellence facilitate collaboration between universities, government, research organisations and businesses to create expertise in their field.
 ARC Centres of Excellence are funded on the basis of research excellence and their potential to contribute to the economic, social and cultural development of Australia.

 The University of Sydney is home to two ARC Centres of Excellence: